SAEMF/CDEM Innovations in Undergraduate Emergency Medicine Education Grant

 - Demonstrate evidence of involvement and commitment in SAEM activities and functions.
 Demonstrated involvement includes number of years as a member of SAEM and participation in SAEM activities and functions (e.g., SAEM presentations and committee membership).

 - Demonstrate active involvement with teaching medical students in emergency medicine or directing a course, clerkship or other medical student activity with a focus on students in emergency medicine.
 Applicants will be judged and scored according to their expressed and demonstrated commitment to these areas.
 Greater consideration and potentially higher scores will be given to applicants who provide evidence of this commitment.
-However, prior experience in diversity research and SAEM experience are not required.
+However, prior experience in medical education research and SAEM experience are not required.

 The Applicant's Host Institution